Search

 Arts Update: Third Graders Contribute to Music Video

-Community is the theme for the current third grade visual art intensive, and this week students widened their view of community through an exciting and unique collaborative art project.
-They paused their printmaking work for a day and focused on creating individual artworks that will be included in an amazing collaborative venture: the newest music video from the band OK Go!
-OK Go is known for its creative and intricate videos, as well as for the members’ educational outreach and work with the Playful Learning Lab at the University of St. Thomas.
+Community is the theme for the current third grade visual art intensive, and this week, students widened their view of community through an exciting and unique collaborative art project.
+They paused their printmaking for a day and focused on creating individual artworks for an upcoming collaborative venture: the band OK Go’s newest music video!
+OK Go is known for its creative, intricate videos and for the members’ educational outreach and work with the Playful Learning Lab at the University of St. Thomas.
 The band is currently creating a collaborative video for “All Together Now,” a song they wrote and recorded during the pandemic, and our third graders are adding their work to the project!

 – Anne Armstrong, visual arts teacher and arts coordinator